nguyentricaoson/Portfolio/README.md

 When a consumer places an order on DoorDash, we show the expected time of delivery.
 It is very important for DoorDash to get this right, as it has a big impact on consumer experience.
 In this exercise, you will build a model to predict the estimated time taken for a delivery.

-Build a model to predict the total delivery duration seconds (as defined above).
+Build a model to predict the total delivery duration seconds.
 Feel free to generate additional features from the given data to improve model performance.
 Explain:
 - Model(s) used,
 - How you evaluated your model performance on the historical data,
 - Any data processing you performed on the data,